opionoid/ratlis-the-northern-ruin/docs/currency.md

 ## Mist Orb

-Mist Orb is the too rare currency that can reforge a mist mod as another of the same mod.
+Mist Orb is the rare currency that can reforge a mist mod as another of the same mod.
+It can be dropped at over Tier 4 map.

+### Mist Shard

+8 Mist Shards to 1 Mist Orb

+## Mist Crystal Core

+Mist Core is the legendary currency that can craft new Equipment or Skill that has random implicit mod and normal mod.
+It can be dropped at over Tier 6 map.

+### Mist Crystal Shard

+8 Mist Crystal Shard to 1 Mist Crystal Core